PlaidCloud/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

   such circumstances, a cluster cannot make any changes to its current state, which implies no new pods can be scheduled.

-* Keeping etcd clusters stable is critical to the stability of Kubernetes clusters.
+* Keeping etcd clusters stable is critical to the stability of PlaidCloud clusters.
 Therefore, run etcd clusters on dedicated machines or isolated environments for [guaranteed resource requirements](https://etcd.io/docs/current/op-guide/hardware/).